camunda/camunda-docs-static/get-started/content/rpa/orchestrating-bots.md

 Before a template can be used in the Camunda Modeler it needs to be published once by clicking the “Publish” button in the upper right corner.
 If you like you can provide a name for the published version.
 In case you need to adjust your template later on, you can simply publish a new version of it.

-If you want to create templates for other elements you can learn more about <a target="_blank" href="https://docs.camunda.org/manual/latest/modeler/element-templates/">advanced configuration options of templates</a>.
+If you want to create templates for other elements you can learn more about [advanced configuration options of templates](https://docs.camunda.org/manual/latest/modeler/element-templates/).

-## Modeling and executing a process
+# Modeling and executing a process

 The Camunda Modeler updates the list of available templates when being launched.
 In order to enforce a synchronization of the templates, click on the Cawemo logo in the upper right corner and save the configuration dialog again.
 You will see a notification about the templates that have been synched.